msm8916-mainline/qhypstub/README.md

 [qhypstub] is not a hypervisor and does therefore not attempt to prevent lower exception levels (e.g. EL1 or EL0) to access its memory.
-Instead, the kernel and/or hypervisor that you load MUST protect 4 KiB of memory, starting at `0x86400000` on MSM8916/APQ8016, usually by marking it as reserved memory.
+Instead, the kernel and/or hypervisor that you load MUST protect 4 KiB of memory, starting at `0x86400000`, usually by marking it as reserved memory.

 **Note:** On [Linux] this happens automatically because there is already 1 MiB of memory reserved for Qualcomm's original `hyp` firmware.

 ## Technical overview
-This section focuses on a technical overview of [qhypstub] and the functionality implemented by the `hyp` firmware on MSM8916/APQ8016.
+This section focuses on a technical overview of [qhypstub] and the functionality implemented by the `hyp` firmware on MSM8916.
 For a general introduction for exception levels (EL1/EL2/EL3 etc) and execution states, the following documentation may be helpful:

   - [Learn the architecture: AArch64 Exception model](https://developer.arm.com/documentation/102412/latest)